raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 The `str()` part converts the temperature from a number into text so that the Astro Pi can display it.

-+ You can also display the temperature as part of another message, like this.
-The parts of the message are joined together with a `+`.
++ You can also display the temperature as part of another message by joining the parts of your message together with a `+`.

 ```python
 sense.show_message( "It is " + str(temp) + " degrees" )